 Avoid using UPPERCASE text

 Many users find uppercase text difficult to read, especially in large blocks.
-Being able to identify sentence beginnings and endings strongly aids comprehension. in the online world, capitalisation is also considered to represent the textual equivalent of shouting and may therefore be interpreted as aggressive or comical!
+In the online world, capitalisation is also considered to represent the textual equivalent of shouting and may therefore be interpreted as aggressive or comical!

 Do not use ‘click here’ for web links